achankra/cnpe/lesson2/README.md

-# Exercise: From raw events → DORA view in 90 seconds
+# Exercise: From raw events → DORA view in 90 seconds with synthetic data

 ## What this demo does